Features

 First-class clients for both.
 Same surface area, same primitives, same docs.

 Run Tavora in our cloud or yours.
 Same binary.
-Same Studio.
+Same app.
 Bring-your-own-VPC available.

 Every plan, tool call, and model invocation emits OTel spans.
 Drop them into your existing observability stack.